-Residential: One car-share membership for each Dwelling Unit, and one car-share parking space for every 40 car-share memberships provided, with a minimum of three car-share parking spaces.
+Residential: One car-share membership for each Dwelling Unit, and one car-share parking space for every 40 provided Dwelling Units, with a minimum of three car-share parking spaces.

-Office: One car-share membership to each employee, and one car-share parking space for every 10,000 square feet of Occupied Floor Area, with a minimum of three car-share parking spaces.
+Office: One car-share membership for each employee, and one car-share parking space for every 10,000 square feet of Occupied Floor Area, with a minimum of three car-share parking spaces.

-Retail: One car-share membership to each employee, and two car-share parking spaces for every 10,000 square feet of Occupied Floor Area, with a minimum of three car-share parking spaces.
+Retail: One car-share membership for each employee, and two car-share parking spaces for every 10,000 square feet of Occupied Floor Area, with a minimum of three car-share parking spaces.